AppliedConsciousnessLab/ACL/STRUCTURE.md

 - Citable by institutions
 - Stable over time
 - Independent of any single author, platform, or personality
-- Compatible with external academic or policy use
+- Compatible with academic and policy environments

 ---